Wiki · Concept · Last reviewed June 19, 2026

 Definition

 The target can be a base model, a fine-tuned model, a chat product, an image or audio system, an agent with tools, a classifier, a moderation layer, or an entire deployment workflow.
 The output is not only a list of bad prompts.
-A useful red-team campaign produces threat models, attack examples, severity judgments, evidence, mitigations, repeatable tests, and questions for future monitoring.
+A useful red-team campaign produces threat models, attack examples, severity judgments, evidence, mitigations, regression tests, and questions for future monitoring.

 Why It Matters